A visitor's visa allows you to stay in Norway or other countries in the Schengen area for up to 90 days over a period of 180 days.

 Once you have registered, you will receive confirmation by email, with a cover letter attached.
 The cover letter will confirm that you have filled in the application form and paid the fee.
 You need to print this letter and submit it together with the other required documentation.

-The application fee is to be paid electronically, as a task of the registration.
+The application fee is to be paid online during registration.

 Hand in your documents